0xDBFB7/scientific_standards/README.md

 Papers are being published where experts can immediately identify failures in methodology (of course, sometimes expert assements are wrong [phosphine]).
-Perhaps that could be something that could not be happening. laser spectroscopy paper
+Perhaps that could be something that could not be happening.

+ laser spectroscopy paper

+> "...That is the experiment that makes rat‑running experiments sensible, because it uncovers the clues that the rat is really using—not what you think it’s using.
+And that is the experiment that tells exactly what conditions you have to use in order to be careful and control everything in an experiment with rat‑running."